FAQs

 • I accept a limited number of new clients to ensure the highest level of responsiveness and personalized care for my existing practice.
 I currently work with clients in-person at my Hermosa Beach office and virtually throughout California.

-The most efficient way to secure an appointment is to view my live calendar via the "Schedule Now" button at the top of this page.
+The best way to secure an appointment is to view my live calendar via the "Work with Me" button at the top of this page.

-• If you see a slot: I recommend booking it immediately, as openings tend to fill quickly.
+• If you see a slot: I recommend booking it, as openings tend to fill quickly.

 • If you do not see a time that works: Please email me directly.
 I often have cancellations or shifting availability that doesn't always make it to the public calendar, and I can add you to my priority waitlist.